5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 A> ### Greedy and lazy
 A>
-A> Note that using the option (`⍠('Greedy' 0)`) has a disadvantage: it makes the _whole expression_ lazy.
+A> Note that using the option (`⍠('Greedy' 0)`) has a disadvantage: it makes the _whole search pattern_ lazy.
 There might be cases when you want part of your search pattern to be lazy and other parts greedy.
 Luckily this can be achieved with the meta character question mark (`?`):
 A>
 A> ~~~
-A>       '".*?"'⎕R '⌹' ⊣is
+A>       '".*?"'⎕R '⌹' ⊣ is
 A> He said ⌹ and ⌹
 A> ~~~
 A>